ALovettII/18-challenge/README.md

 3. Add Relevant User Inputs to the Streamlit Interface
 4. Test the PyChain Ledger by Storing Records

+After inputing the required information, click 'Add Block' to initiate the respective function and save a record inside a block in the chain.

 **Sample Blockchain Ledger Inputs**
 | Sender | Receiver | Amount |
 | ------ | -------- | ------ |